 Accreditations and Approvals

-The enrollment process is very fast and easy.
-The first next step is to fill out a short online application for admission, which usually takes 10-15 minutes.
-Students are encouraged to complete the application process right away to save your seat in the desired cohort.
+Take the Next Step in Realizing Your DreamOur enrollment process is quick and easy.
+The first next step is for you to fill out a short online application for admission, which usually takes 10-15 minutes.
+Students are encouraged to complete the application process right away to save a seat in the cohort of your choice.
+A representative from the Office of Admissions is available to answer any questions or help you explore the Doctor of Acupuncture and Chinese Medicine Program.
+Request more information or apply now to reserve your seat in the next cohort.